Buy your Hunting and Fishing license online today! We offer multi-year packages and combos for whatever you need to stay licensed.

 How Can You Donate?

 Making a donation is very easy.
-The contribution line for the check-offs is under contributions on line 58 of Iowa's state 1040 long tax form and around line 13 on Iowa's 1040a short tax form.
+The contribution line for the check-offs is in section 9 "Tax Credits and Check off Contributions" on line 57 of Iowa's state 1040 long tax form.
 It is listed as the Fish and Wildlife fund and is always the first check-off to be listed.
 Simply fill out the amount you would like to donate in the space next to the fish/wildlife fund.
 If you are owed a refund the amount of your donation will be automatically deducted from your refund.
 If you owe taxes back, simply add the amount of your donation to the check you send in to the Department of Revenue.
 Every penny of your donation is then pulled out and given to the Wildlife Diversity Program - there are no administrative or processing expenses removed from your donation.
 The donation is also tax deductible on the following years tax form just like any other charitable giving.
 Also, if you'd like, you may give to more than one of the check-offs.